DevOpsDolapo/DevOps_Projects/PROJECT 2/Project2.md

 ![Alt text](Images/cd_test_repo.JPG)

 4. While inside the Test_Repo directory, the `git init` command is invoked.
-The repository is initiated and a branch **main** created.
+The repository is initiated and designated as the **main** repository.

 ![Alt text](Images/git_init_command.JPG)